 Once you have achieved the antiqued look you like, be sure to put a protective coating over your furniture.
-I prefer an old can of Minwax Oil-Based Polyurethane that has already started to yellow.
+I prefer using Minwax Oil-Based Polyurethane.
 This adds the perfect age to furniture.
 (If you use new oil-based poly, it will yellow in a few years time.)
 If you don’t like the yellowing effect, stick to Minwax Satin Polycrylic.

 Now, don’t be distressed, grab some sandpaper and a brush and give your furniture an age boost!